Ion Mix Can Invert Centrifugal Confinement

 A more subtle feature of Fig.~\ref{fig:pB11} is that the boron is more tightly bound to the bottom of the well in scenarios where it is colocated with more protons.
 This is a general feature of these ambipolar fields: if one ion species tends to produce larger ambipolar electric fields than another, then higher concentrations of the first species (i.e., the species with higher $m_i/(Z_i+1)$) result in worse confinement for both, but higher concentrations of the second species result in \textit{better} confinement for both.

 Consider, then, another example: a deuterium-tritium plasma that is ``doped" with a smaller fraction of protons.
 Protons, with their high charge-to-mass ratio, tend to reduce the ambipolar fields wherever they are found.
 This is illustrated in Fig.~\ref{fig:protonScreening}, where the introduction of a small population of protons substantially improves the confinement of deuterium and tritium in a centrifugal well.
-The example in the figure introduces a relatively small proton fraction; the size of the effect on deuterium and tritium confinement depends on the size of the proton population.
+The example in the figure introduces a relatively small proton fraction; the effect on deuterium and tritium confinement depends on the proton fraction per Eqs.~(\ref{eqn:Gibbs}) and (\ref{eqn:quasineutrality}).

 So, should deuterium-tritium centrifugal traps operate with a small fraction of protons?
 The answer depends on which factors limit the performance of the trap.
-The introduction of protons allows the deuterium and tritium to be confined at lower rotation speeds, which would suggest that a pressure-limited device could operate at higher plasma densities (since rotation speeds strongly affect the pressure limits in these devices \cite{Bekhtenev1980}).
+The introduction of protons allows the deuterium and tritium to be confined at lower rotation speeds, which would suggest that a pressure-limited device could operate at higher plasma densities (the limits on the plasma pressure are less stringent if the plasma rotates more slowly, since the magnetic field does not need to counteract such large centrifugal forces \cite{Bekhtenev1980}).
+Note that there will be some loss of fuel density due to dilution; in the limiting case where all of the fuel has been replaced by protons, the reactivity vanishes altogether.
+In favorable scenarios (particularly when the proton fraction is not too large) this can be more than offset by the increase in overall plasma density; see Fig.~\ref{fig:protonScreening}.
 However, the protons themselves are relatively poorly confined in these scenarios.
 This downside might be mitigated using the centrifugal end-plugs proposed later in this paper.

+The possibility of better parallel confinement addresses one of the major challenges facing centrifugal traps: strong centrifugal requirement requires fast rotation, and fast rotation requires imposing large electric fields across the magnetic flux surfaces.
+If the same confinement can be achieved with smaller electric fields, then all of the technical challenges associated with these large fields become less severe.